preeth21/tuneIN/README.md

 # tuneIN
 A basic music website consists of songs and artist gallery.
-It created using HTML, CSS and JavaScript.
+It's created using HTML, CSS and JavaScript.